JJ Quinerly

-Ja'Naiya "JJ" Quinerly (born October 24, 2002) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
+Ja'Naiya "JJ" Quinerly (born October 24, 2002) is an American professional basketball player who plays for the Savannah Steel of the UpShot League.
 She played college basketball at West Virginia.

 High school career

 Quinerly attended Lake Taylor High School in Norfolk, Virginia.
 During her sophomore year, she averaged a double-double with 20.3 points and ten assists per game, and led the Titans to the VHSL 4A state championship.
 She was named the 2019 VHSCA 4A Player of the Year, and named to the Virginia All-State second team.
 She committed to play college basketball at West Virginia.

 College career

 During the 2021–22 season, in her freshman year, she appeared in 30 games, with 12 starts, and averaged 8.8 points, 2.5 rebounds, 2.7 assists and 2.3 steals per game.
 Her 68 steals led the team, and were the most by a freshman in a season since Maria Tchobanova had 74 during the 1995–96 season.
 Following the season she was named to the Big 12 all-freshman team.

 During the 2022–23 season, in her sophomore year, she averaged 14.5 points, 4.2 rebounds, 2.2 assists and 2.1 steals per game.
 She led the team with 66 steals.
 On December 31, 2022, she scored a then career-high 28 points in a game against Oklahoma.
 On January 21, 2023, in a game against Texas Tech, she scored 16 points and ten rebounds for her first career double-double.
 Following the season she was named to the Big 12 All-Defensive team and a first-team all-Big 12 honoree.

 During the 2023–24 season, in her junior year, she averaged 19.8 points, 3.2 rebounds, 2.7 assists and 2.9 steals per game.
 She the team with 97 steals, the fifth most in a single-season in program history.
 On February 24, 2024, in a game against Baylor, she scored a then career-high 33 points.
 Following the season she was named to the Big 12 All-Defensive team and a first-team all-Big 12 honoree for the second consecutive year.
 She was named the Big 12 Defensive Player of the Year and a WBCA All-American honorable mention.
 She was also named a Naismith Defensive Player of the Year Award semifinalist and Ann Meyers Drysdale Award finalist.